Advanced usage

 @save "estimator.bson" model_state

-Then, to load it in a new session, one may initialise a neural estimator with the same architecture used previously, and load the saved model state:
+Then, to load it in a new session, one may initialise a neural estimator with the same architecture used previously, and load the saved model state as follows:

 @load "estimator.bson" model_state